-On February 28, 2025 Golden Arrow announced its first Mineral Resource Estimate ("MRE") for the San Pietro project.
-The pit-constrained MRE is supported by 32,733 metres of drilling, mostly from the Rincones target but with contributions from the adjacent Colla high cobalt-iron target.
+On February 28, 2025 Golden Arrow announced its first Mineral Resource Estimate ("MRE") for two deposits at the San Pietro project.
+The pit-constrained MRE is supported by 32,733 metres of drilling, mostly at the Rincones target but with contributions from the adjacent Colla high cobalt-iron target.